ry4n-s/Reflex-Meter/README.md

-# 🚦 Reflex Meter Project 🚦
+# 🚦 Reflex Meter 🚦

 ## Overview
-Welcome to the Reflex Meter Project, a fascinating journey into the world of embedded systems and real-time computing! 🌟 This project is meticulously crafted using the ARM Thumb instruction set, ensuring compact and efficient code for microcontroller applications.
+Welcome to Reflex Meter, a fascinating journey into the world of embedded systems and real-time computing! 🌟 This project is meticulously crafted using the ARM Thumb instruction set, ensuring compact and efficient code for microcontroller applications.

 ## Key Features
 - 🎮 **User Interaction:** Utilizes a button press system to test reflexes.
 Players can engage in a simple yet captivating way to measure their reaction times.